 5. How to choose a colour for your feature wall?

-When choosing a colour for your feature wall use the interior or exterior finishes, textures and colours as inspiration.
+When choosing a colour for your feature wall design use the interior or exterior finishes, textures and colours as inspiration.
 Flooring, walling, soft furnishings, artwork and landscape can also help inform the colour of your wall.

 Choose a contrasting shade in a room that’s predominately neutral or opt for a textured material in the same colour story that adds a subtle level of interest.
 If your room is already a deep hue, choose a complementary colour for the feature wall that is a few shades darker or lighter.